alancsdev/alancsdev/README.md

 #!
 Hello!
 My name is Alan 👋 !!!!!

-- 🔭 I’m not working with web programming.
+- 🔭 I’m not working with web programming, but i would love to.
 - 🌱 I’m currently learning HTML, CSS, JS.
 - 💬 Ask me about anything
 - 📫 How to reach me: Aguaí, São Paulo, Brazil.